jatadi/chess_vision/README.md

    cd Models
    ```

-Download the Dataset:
+**Download the Dataset:**

-Link to the dataset: Chessman Image Dataset on Kaggle
+   Link to the dataset: https://www.kaggle.com/datasets/niteshfre/chessman-image-dataset

-Usage Instructions
+**Usage Instructions:**

 Open the Jupyter Notebook:

    After launching Jupyter Notebook or JupyterLab, navigate to the directory containing the cloned repository.
    Open the .ipynb files in the order they are meant to be executed, if there's a specific order.

 Run the Notebooks:

    Execute the cells in each notebook.
 Make sure to read any comments or documentation within the notebooks to understand the flow.